philip-brohan/transcription_methods_review/_sources/case_studies/DWR/DWR.rst.txt

 ---------------

 * Citizen science does work for transcription of 'boring' weather-only documents.
 (We thought that :doc:`oldWeather <../oldweather/oldweather1+2/oldweather1+2>` was successful partly because the ship's logs it was transcribing contain records of human interest, as well as weather observations.
 But the DWR observations are data-only, and this project still worked well).
-* Sub-dividing a page of observations so that each volunteer only needs to do a small tast (instead of a time-consuming whole page) is a good idea.
+* Sub-dividing a page of observations so that each volunteer only needs to do a small task (instead of a time-consuming whole page) is a good idea.
 * The `Zooniverse project builder <https://lab.zooniverse.org/>`_ tool works well.

 Links